justincaseof/mapfactor_gpx_converter/README.md

 A feasible way to do so is to plan a route in the common GPX format and convert it to the file format in which Navigator stores its own routing points.

 NOTE:
+ * a minor issue with XML namespaces: you need to manually remove xmlns attributes from gpx element in source file
  * a downside to this simple XSLT conversion is the lack of "mergeability" of new routes into existing ones.